You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 Why and how?

-Based on their contract with the tax collector, fresh fish would only be for the rich people.
-Hence, they could only get processed fish in return.
+Based on their contract with the tax collector, fresh fish would only be sold for the rich people.
+As such, they could only get processed fish in return.

-What would you do if you were in this kind of work?
-How would you fight for your right?
+What would you do if you were in their situation?
+Would you fight for your right?

 How did he meet Jesus?

 Andrew, Peter’s brother, was listening to John the Baptist’s preaching about the coming of Jesus.
-And the baptist told that Jesus was with them already!
+In fact, He was with them already, according to the baptist.

-Imagine having the opportunity of finally meeting and shaking hands with your favorite actor.
-What an opportunity!
+It’s like having an opportunity to finally meet and shake hands with your favorite actor.

-Eventually, Andrew decided to follow Jesus right away (John 1:40, NIV).
+Guess what!
+Andrew decided to follow Jesus right away (John 1:40).
 To his excitement, he called Peter to meet Him.

 Well, they must have heard a lot of good things about Jesus before meeting Him in person.
 They’ve been waiting for Him since then.